QuaSi-Software/Documentation/docs/quasi_description_energy_systems.md

 There are two different possibilities in calculating the full load power of the heat pump in dependence of \(T_{HP,sink,out}\) and \(T_{HP,source,in}\).
 An overview of the simulation steps and the required inputs are given in the following figure.
 A detailed description of the process shown in the figure is given below.

 ![Heat pump calculation steps](fig/230110_Waermepumpe_Berechnungsschritte.svg)
+ToDO: Add step to check if minimal part load is in range of COP<1, if yes, set new min part load to the part load at COP=1

 Steps to calculate the electrical and thermal energy in- and outputs of HP using a polynomial fit of the thermal and electrical power (compare to left side of figure above):